evancresswell/ER_omic/README.md

 ## Protein Structure Prediction with DCA-Expectation Reflection
 =======================

-This repository is supplementarty to the publication (PUBLICATION LINK).
-In the different jupyter notebooks you can run the different steps of our method including:
+This repository provides tutorial examples for using Expectation Reflection for omic analysis.
+In the different jupyter notebooks you can run the different steps and applications of ER in Omic analysis including (see description of notebooks for topic specific tutorials):
 * Data acuisition and preprocessing
-* Parallel computation of Direct Information
+* Parallel computation of Direct Information and position coevolution
 * Method result plotting
 * Comparison with other popular methods
+* Generation of Energy Landscape

 Feel free to contact <evancresswell@gmail.com> or <vipulp@niddk.nih.gov > regarding questions on implementation and execution of repo